-Corporate headquarters moved from Alton, IL to St. Louis, MO.
+Corporate headquarters moved from Alton, Illinois to St. Louis, Missouri.
 Construction of our fifth high-tech kiln began, assuring continued industry leadership in quality products and endless potential for research and development of new commodities.

 Mississippi Lime acquired Gallatin Materials in the Cincinnati area in 2008, now the Company’s Verona operation.

 Today, over 100 years later, we are still owned by the same family, all of whom continue to be dedicated to our founder’s guiding philosophy.